ansh00sharma/E3-UserService/README.md

 2. Activate the Environment you created in step 1

-   <b>.\myenv\Scripts\activate</b> (your cmd should change from C:\ to (myenv) C:\)
+   <b>.\myenv\Scripts\activate</b> (your cmd should change from C:\ to (myenv) C:\ )

-3. Create Django-project, django-apps
+3. To Install requirements for the Project use

+   <b> pip install -r requirements.txt </b>

+4. To Create Django-project from scratch

-   <b>django-admin createproject project_name</b> (for example project, which i have used in the project)
+   <b>django-admin startproject project_name</b> (for example leaderboard, which I have used in the project)

-4. To collect staticfiles for production environment
+5. To collect staticfiles for production environment

    <b>python manage.py collectstatic</b>

-5. Do migrations first (by default it will use sqlite, but you can always choose that like I am using Postgres, check project>settings.py>DATABASES)
+6. For migrations first (by default it will use sqlite db, but you can always choose like I am using Mongodb, check project > settings.py > DATABASES)

-   <b>python manage.py makemigrations</b> (this creates the migration file of your models)
+   <b>python manage.py makemigrations</b> (this creates the migration file of your Models)

    <b>python manage.py migrate</b> (this migrate the changes introduced through migration file into db)

-6. Create a superuser for django-admin (using this superuser username and password you can access django-admin)
+7. To Create a superuser for django-admin (using this superuser username and password you can access django-admin)

    <b>python manage.py createsuperuser</b>